xeolabs/xeolabs.github.com/_posts/2017-05-30-xeogl-annotations.md

 });
 {% endhighlight %}

-Once the model has loaded, we'll create an [Annotation](http://xeogl.org/docs/classes/Annotation.html) on one of its entities:
+Once the model has loaded, we'll create an [Annotation](http://xeogl.org/docs/classes/Annotation.html) on one of its meshes:

 {% highlight javascript %}
 model.on("loaded", function () {

         var annotation = new xeogl.Annotation({
-            entity: "tank.entity9",         // Entity instance or ID
+            mesh: "tank.mesh9",             // xeogl.Mesh instance or ID
             primIndex: 468,                 // First triangle vertex in geometry indices
             bary: [0.05, 0.16, 0.79],       // Barycentric coordinates in triangle
             glyph: "A",                     // Symbol(s) for pin